jrka/slclight/README.md

 5. `python lightdome_calc_zeropoint.py DIRNAME` will read in all the text files created in the previous step, plot (catalog magnitude + instrumental magnitude) vs. airmass, and find a linear best fit to the result.
+Outliers will be excludeed.
 The intercept is the instrumental zero point magnitude.

-6. `python lightdome_magnitude_map.py DIRNAME`
+6. `python lightdome_magnitude_map.py DIRNAME` will read in each image, use the zeropoint magnitude to calculate sky brightness in mag/arcsec^2 for each pixel, and then downsample the image to 1 deg x 1 deg sections.
+All images will then be combined and presented in an alt-az map.

 ## Other Scripts Available

-1. `plan_targets.py`

-2. `altaz_to_radec.py`
+1. `plan_targets.py`: enter width and height of CCD FOV in arcseconds, produce a map and list of target locations to map the sky.
+Not a lot of overlap is currently built in.

+2. `altaz_to_radec.py`: Given an intended altitude and azimuth for pointing, return the current RA and Dec at that location given your location and the current date/time.
+Helpful if observing with a computerized mount control that wants RA and Dec input.